 What’s your bass frequency?

 Choosing the best bass earbuds is a tad tricky in that we typically evaluate sound quality by objectively comparing a product’s frequency response with our headphone preference curve.
 Given that our preference curve already supplies you with a good amount of bass, that’s what we would pretty much recommend you aim for.
-So, for the best sound, earbuds for bass ought to generally follow our curve, but that’s probably not what you’re hoping we recommend if you’re a basshead.
+So, for the best sound, bass earbuds ought to generally follow our curve, but that’s probably not what you’re hoping we recommend if you’re a basshead.
 (If it is, check out our best wireless earbuds.)

 Otherwise, let’s consider frequency responses as a primary concern when seeking the best bass earbuds.
 Technically, bass frequencies span 60Hz to 250Hz, but for the purposes of describing bassy earbuds, we’ll include the sub-bass frequencies below 60Hz as well.
 If you’re a fan of bassy earbuds, check the charts in the image galleries above and in our reviews to see which earbuds appear to supply an elevated volume in that region.
 Conversely, you should also key into how much treble you’re seeing in a chart because you can achieve a more bassy sound by listening to earbuds that simply have quieter treble as well.